 Florence is the birthplace of renaissance, so unsurprisingly, the city is bursting with art at every corner.
 This is one of the most popular cities in Italy to visit, and for good reason.
 There is so much more to Florence than meets the eye.
 Since it is so well-visited, it can be hard to find real authentic experiences that haven’t been tailored for tourists.
 This is a guide to Florence for beginners.

-Many people are unaware that Florence is the capitol of Italy’s Tuscany region.
+Many people are unaware that Florence is the capital of Italy’s Tuscany region.
 This makes it a great spot to explore Tuscany from.
 By car or by train, you can easily access much of Tuscany from Florence.
-What’s more, is that Florence is a less expensive to stay in than Italy’s more popular cities of Rome and Venice.
+What’s more, is that Florence is less expensive to stay in than Italy’s more popular cities of Rome and Venice.
+Many don’t realize you can fly from much of the world right into Florence as well, as they have a fantastic airport, often with cheaper flights.

 Guide to Eating in Florence